casualnomad/NZEnergy_AzureFunction/TimerTriggerAPICall/readme.md

 # TimerTrigger - JavaScript

 The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
-This sample demonstrates a simple use case of calling your function every 5 minutes.
+This script demonstrates a simple use case of calling your function every 30 minutes, starting at 15 minutes past the hour.
+For example, 0115, 0145, 0215, 0245, .......

 ## How it works